mareklibra/x2a-target/my-first-migration-project-537d7c/migration-plan.md

    - Core infrastructure component that other services depend on
    - Contains security configurations that should be established first

-2. **cache** (Priority 2)
-   - Supporting service with external dependencies
-   - Moderate complexity with Redis authentication configuration

-3. **fastapi-tutorial** (Priority 3)
-   - Application layer that depends on infrastructure being in place
-   - Most complex with database, application code, and service configuration

 ### Assumptions